 How to Get Rid of Crickets?

-Crickets are feeding on foliage and can damage some landscape plants.
+Crickets feed on foliage and can damage some landscape plants.
 Others eat flowers and even fruit.

 Get rid of the crickets by following these easy methods: